PILOT PROGRAM MASTER WRITING TACTICS

 This was made in the workshop of Dennis Gaens during Post-truth fiction #1

-The post-truth fiction program offers a critical and collaborative space for rethinking modes of expression of authorship and the political and cultural position of the author.
+The pilot program offers a critical and collaborative space for rethinking modes of expression of authorship and the political and cultural position of the author.
 The program responds to two topics: the establishment of narrative systems and the future of authorship.

 the establishment of narrative systems